-Author Notes: I'm straight up OBSESSED with frybread.
-It's quick, easy (my version isn't yeast-risen) and insanely delicious.
-I love it topped with guac or a drizzle of queso sauce, but it's delicious all on its own.
-My absolute favorite way to use it is as a combination crispy-fluffy base for tacos or tostadas.
-I just use simple-seasoned ground beef, chopped red onion, lettuce, tomato, and avocado.
-With a splash of salsa and sour cream.
-It's seriously heart-eye emoji good. —Erin McDowell
+Unsurprising, since fry bread is quick and easy (my version isn't yeast-risen).
+I love it topped with guac or a drizzle of queso sauce, but it's wonderful all on its own.
+My absolute favorite way to use it is as a combination crispy-fluffy base for tacos or tostadas: All you need is some simply seasoned ground beef, chopped red onion, lettuce, tomato, and avocado.
+With a splash of salsa and sour cream and you're good. —Erin McDowell

 your favorite toppings: taco style, guac, queso, or all of the above!

 In the bowl of an electric mixer fitted with the dough hook attachment, mix the flour, salt, and baking powder to combine.
 Add the melted butter and water and mix on low speed until the mixture forms a smooth dough, 2-3 minutes.

 You can also mix the dough by hand—start by using a flexible spatula for 1-2 minutes and then switch to your hands once the mixture comes together.
 Knead for 4-6 minutes until smooth.

 Wrap the dough tightly in plastic wrap and let rest at room temperature for 30 minutes to an hour.

 Lightly flour your work surface.
 Unwrap the dough and divide it into 12 even pieces.
 (I use my bench knife for this, but any knife works.)

 Heat about 4 inches of oil in a large, deep pot until it registers about 350°F (or you can tear off a little scrap of dough and toss it into the oil as a tester—if the dough immediately rises to the surface and has small bubbles all around it, you’re good to go).